 Chipping Norton First Aid Unit

-Chipping Norton First Aid Unit (FAU) has been running since 2011.
-It is staffed by a team of highly qualified Specialist Practitioners (both Paramedics and Nurses) with experience and expertise in the treatment of minor injuries.
+The service has been running since 2011 and is staffed by a team of highly qualified Specialist Practitioners (both Paramedics and Nurses) with experience and expertise in the treatment of minor injuries.
 The service is provided by NHS South Central Ambulance Service Foundation Trust (SCAS).
 The FAU currently treats the following types of injuries:

 - Simple injuries that cannot be treated/managed with a home first aid kit